Ugopreneur/ugos-js-password-generator/README.md

 # Ugo's JS Password Generator
-### A simple to allow users generate a random password based on criteria they’ve selected
+### A simple application to allow users generate a random password based on criteria they’ve selected

 ## Table of Contents